Jasbir Jassi

 Jasbir Singh Bains (born 7 February 1970), better known by his stage name Jasbir Jassi, is an Indian singer, lyricist, performer and actor.
 As of 2016 he has released thirteen albums, his first pop album being Dil Le Gayee, released in 1998 with Times Music.

 Early life

-Bains, was born in Dalia Mirjanpur village, Gurdaspur, Punjab, India, to Sikh parents Ajit Singh and mother Prakash Kaur and brought up along with his two elder sisters.
+Bains, was born in Dalia Mirjanpur village, Gurdaspur, Punjab, India, to Sikh parents Ajit Singh Bains and mother Prakash Kaur in Jatt Sikh Family brought up along with his two elder sisters.
 A first generation musician, he participated in musical plays such "Sadha Bugdu Bulo", and gave performances at the North Zone Cultural Centre.

 Career

 He started recording for Punjabi films including Passport and Zakhmi in the late 1980s.
 He also sang for remix albums such as Balle Balbiro Balle.
 His first album release was the 1993 low-profile Channa Ve Teri Channani.
 He appeared along with Charanjit Ahuja in the music video of "Channa ve Teri Channi".
 This was followed-up with a string of hit albums – 'Dil Le Gayee'(1998), 'Kudi Kudi'(1999), 'Nishani Pyar Di'(2001), 'Just Jassi'(2002), 'Mukhda Chann Varga'(2004) and 'Akh Mastani'(2007).
 Jassi - Back with a Bang is his latest album, featuring the songs "Mehndi" and title song "Bang".
 It was released on 16 July 2010 worldwide.

 The title song Dil Le Gayee Kudi Gujarat Di of his second album was a commercial success.
 Kudi Kudi from his third album and Channo Da from Nishani Pyar Di also did extremely well.

 He has performed in several countries, and has appeared on the NDTV Imagine's Dhoom Macha De.
 On the occasion of the 73rd Independence Day, Jassi and Punjabi singer Nobby Singh released a patriotic single track 'Azaadi - The Independence' dedicated to the country in August 2021.